There are a few things that are more annoying than a shaking steering wheel while you are driving.

 Test if it’s the left or right CV joint

 The most common cause of shaking in the steering wheel is an unbalanced wheel or a damaged tire or rim.
 Always start by checking these parts, if the shaking is consistent.
 Balancing your wheels at a workshop is often not that expensive and could be worth it, even if there is another fault.
-Uneven Front brake discs is a common cause if the steering wheel is shaking when braking.
+Uneven front brake discs are a common cause if the steering wheel is shaking when braking.

 If you have any other kinds of shaking from your steering wheel and can’t find it in the article, you can comment down below, and I will answer your question as fast as possible.
 You can also tell your story of how you fixed your shaking problem.